Creating an aiR for Review project

 - Issues Field (Optional)—select a single-choice or multi-choice field that represents the issues in the case.

 - Choice Criteria—select each of the field choices one by one.
 For each choice, write a summary in the text box listing the criteria that determine whether that issue applies to a document.
-For more information, see Filling out the Issues tab.
+For more information, see Issues tab.

 For best results when writing the Relevance Criteria: